this site demands javascript Skip to main content

 Your request must include the following:

-• Name and contract number of the beneficiary who received the service
+• Name and contract number of the beneficiary who received the service.

-• Date of service
+• Date of service.

-• Prescription number
+• Prescription number.

-• Drug name
+• Drug name.

-• Daily dose
+• Daily dose.

-• Amount paid
+• Amount paid.

-• National Drug Code (NDC)
+• National Drug Code (NDC).

 How to obtain a temporary supply of your drug?
 (Transition Policy)

-You may be able to get a temporary supply
+How can you get a temporary supply

 Under certain circumstances, the plan can offer a temporary supply of a drug to you when your drug is not on the Drug List or when it is restricted in some way.
-Doing this gives you time to talk with your provider about the change in coverage and figure out what to do.
+Doing this gives you time to talk with your doctor about the change in coverage and figure out what to do.

 To be eligible for a temporary supply, you must meet the two requirements below: